alex-larkin/Utilities/README.md

-This repository contains various macros that have applications beyond just Bible translation.
-There are summarized below:
+This repository is for macros that have applications beyond just Bible translation.
+They are summarized below:
 * VBAMacroSync: Causes Word to sync all macro changes by exporting and importing modules as .bas files to a local folder.
 This allows git control of all macros and synchronization with GitHub.
 Synchronization occurs when opening and closing Word.
-* TemplateViewer: Causes Word to automatically open all .dotm templates as hidden windows upon launch.
-This allows the user to see and edit all macros from all templates ("Projects") from the VBA Editor (Still a work in progress. )